How Do You Prioritize Your Work? The Complete Guide to Answering This Critical Interview Question

 Sample Answers That Get You Hired

-Here are two compelling examples that demonstrate different approaches.
+Here are two solid examples that demonstrate different approaches.
 Both hit all the key elements interviewers want to hear.

 Project Manager Response: